QiQiEva/QiQiEva/README.md

   - SQL
   - Excel

-Feel free to explore my repositories and connect with me on GitHub.
-Let's collaborate and make something awesome together!
+Feel free to explore my repositories and connect with me on GitHub!